input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 **N.B** : This analysis does not account for recursion in addition to the forking and self-mixing strategy, so the curve should actually be even steeper than in the graph above.

-We observe that when the **adversarial stake exceeds 33%**, the adversary gains a significantly higher probability of winning the lottery, to the extent that its influence becomes primarily constrained by its computational capacity to generate and evaluate a $2^ρ$-sized leader election distribution set.

----- Not sure what you want to convey here... you could argue that the investmentis a part of the cost (but not always) perhaps more nuance is needed (talk that the entry ticket is a based cost that can be in case be an active investment in the blockchain...)

-Also, note that while we have focused on the cost aspect of this entry ticket, the adversarial stake itself represents an **investment**.
-This is a prime example of **game theory**: with a stake exceeding 33%, as of March 1, 2025, we are discussing an investment of more than **7.19 B₳**, a substantial sum.
-Attacking Ouroboros would not only compromise the system's integrity but also erode community trust, ultimately devaluing the very investment the adversary is attempting to exploit.

-Grinding attacks that become visible to the community lead to significant risks for adversarial SPOs.
-Exposure can result in reputational damage, delegator withdrawals, or even protocol-level countermeasures, limiting their ability to sustain the attack.

-> This underscores the importance of **Game Theory** in shaping rational adversarial incentives and **Transparency** as a deterrent mechanism, ensuring that malicious actions come with significant consequences.
+This investment is non-trivial and serves as an implicit deterrent to attacks, as the adversary must weigh the risks of financial exposure against potential gains.
+While stake acquisition might appear as a sunk cost, it can, in some cases, be viewed as an active investment in the blockchain ecosystem.
+For instance, an adversary with a large stake may not only attempt manipulation but could also seek to benefit from staking rewards, governance influence, or other economic incentives, adding an additional layer of strategic decision-making.

+Results suggests that **crossing the 33% stake threshold** dramatically increases an adversary’s probability of influencing leader elections.
+With such control, their ability to manipulate leader election outcomes becomes **exponentially and primarily constrained by computational feasibility rather than probabilistic limitations**.

+As of **March 1, 2025**, acquiring a 33% stake in Cardano would require an investment exceeding **7.19 billion ADA**, a substantial sum that introduces a fundamental **game-theoretic disincentive**:
+- A successful attack could undermine the blockchain’s integrity, leading to **loss of trust and stake devaluation**.
+- If the attack is detected, **reputational damage, delegator withdrawals, or protocol-level countermeasures** could make the adversary's stake significantly less valuable.

+> This reinforces **transparency as a natural deterrent**: publicly observable grinding attempts expose adversarial stake pool operators (SPOs) to severe economic and social consequences.

 ### 3.3 Cost of a Grinding Attempt